What is network availability?

 Network professionals typically record availability in a proactive manner with real-time network performance monitoring tools.
 This approach helps networking professionals catch pauses in availability as soon as they occur.
 Additionally, most networks provide users with reactive availability tools that permit them to submit support tickets when the network becomes unavailable.

 The uptime and availability of a network are important KPIs for network service providers to measure, especially those that use multiple data centers.
 Maintaining a certain level of availability can help organizations with network disaster planning, recognize when issues arise and provide users with a standard quality of service (QoS).

 How to measure network availability

-Network availability vs. reliability
+Network availability vs. network reliability

 Network reliability is also measured in percentages, where a fully reliable system has 100% availability.
-Reliability can be calculated through either dividing the total time in service by the number of failures (known as mean time between failures - MTBF) or by dividing the number of failures by total time in service (known as failure rate).
+Network professionals calculate reliability by dividing the total time in service by the number of failures -- known as mean time between failures -- or by dividing the number of failures by total time in service, known as failure rate.

 Editor's note: This article was republished in December 2022 to improve the reader experience.